aktiangco/Browser-Game/README.md

 # Browser-Game

-(Evasive Manuever)
+(Mecha jump)
- -Scoring system
+ -Up & Down Arrow or mouse click to jump
- -Hit a rocket, lose a life
+ -Hit a rocket and you'll lose
- -hit an car, you lose
+ -get the high score